NFL running back Warrick Dunn is truly one of the good guys in the world of sports.

 Despite his modest size, Dunn’s athleticism, incomparable drive, and personality convinced Tampa Bay Buccaneers coach Tony Dungy to select Dunn in the first round of the 1997 draft with the twelfth overall pick.
 During his career with the Bucs and, subsequently, the Atlanta Falcons, Dunn amassed five 1,000-yard rushing seasons, was selected to the NFL Pro Bowl three times, and became one of only twenty-three running backs to exceed the 10,000-yard career rushing mark.
 In 2008, he returned to the Bucs seeking to continue his success.

 But perhaps his greatest achievement during his time as an NFL player came off the field when he started a foundation called Homes for the Holidays, a charity that helps single parents become homeowners.
-To date, he has placed 74 single parents and their 192 dependents in fully furnished and outfitted homes in Tampa, Tallahassee, Baton Rouge, and Atlanta.
-He has received a Giant Steps Award in civic leadership from former President Bill Clinton for his program.
+To date, he has placed 100 single parents and their 192 dependents in fully furnished and outfitted homes in Tampa, Tallahassee, Baton Rouge, and Atlanta.
+He also founded Betty’s Hope, a program that provides group support to kids who have experienced a loss.
+He has received a Giant Steps Award in civic leadership from former President Bill Clinton for his programs.